sayanm085/testing/README.md

-Ready to scale your brand with paid ads?
+Ready to scale your brand with paid ads?  no